lancenacabuan/Shaliah/README.md

 John 1:18 adds a genuine textual difficulty.
 Ancient witnesses vary between forms meaning “unique God” and “unique Son,” and the reading with *theos* has strong early support.<sup id="cite-18-1"><a href="#source-18" aria-label="Source 18">[18]</a></sup> Even if “unique God” is original, however, one must still ask how John uses divine predication.
 The verse does not independently define a tri-personal divine essence.
 At the same time, it is too strong to be dismissed as an insignificant variant.

 The most balanced judgment is that John 1 strongly supports high Logos Christology and is compatible with personal preexistence.
-Wisdom embodiment remains a historically grounded alternative, but it carries the responsibility of explaining the prologue’s personal and creative language in full.
+A Wisdom-embodiment reading remains a historically plausible alternative requiring comparison with the personal-preexistence reading, but it carries the responsibility of explaining the prologue’s personal and creative language in full.

 ### 6.2 John 8:58 and John 17:5